 Yes, pinched nerves can occur in dogs for pretty much the same reasons they occur in humans.
 As we age, whether we’re humans or dogs, our bones, especially our vertebra weaken, making it easier for them to pinch the nerves in between discs.
 Usually, a pinched nerve is the result of either a traumatic injury or what we might call “thinking you’re younger than you are,” as in trying to be more athletic than you should be for your age.
 The same goes for dogs.
 All dogs, though, no matter the age, could pinch a nerve as a result of falling, being hit by a car or bike, or rough-housing or getting in a fight.

 Does My Dog Have Pinched Nerves?

 You know how you act when you have a pinched nerve--wanting to lie still while at the same time finding it impossible to lie still, turning your whole body toward someone when they call your name rather than just turning your head, moving around like some kind of robot or mummy.
-Well, if your dog pinches a nerve, there’s a pretty good chance he’ll act in a very similar way.
-If your dog doesn’t want to raise or turn his neck, yelps in pain when you touch his neck or back, finds it very difficult to get comfortable, or is even limping, there’s a chance your dog has pinched a nerve.
+Well, if your dog pinches a nerve, there’s a pretty good chance they will act in a very similar way.
+If your dog doesn’t want to raise or turn their neck, yelps in pain when you touch their neck or back, finds it very difficult to get comfortable, or is even limping, there’s a chance your dog has pinched a nerve.